-IEEE-USA believes that lack of service rulesmarket for technology above 95 GHz to move technology technical journals and into the marketplace. wasFCC Commissioner Pai nstated
+IEEE-USA believes that this lack of service rules inhibits market entry for new and innovative technology and applications above 95 GHz; it inhibits the acquisition of private sector funds for the research/development/testing necessary to move technology from technical journals and into the commercial marketplace.
+This was affirmed by FCC Commissioner Pai when he stated:

 (D)elays at the Commission have substantial real-world consequences: new technologies remain on the shelves; capital lies fallow; and entrepreneurs stop hiring or, even worse, reduce their workforce as they wait for regulatory uncertainty to work itself out.
 The FCC has long had a reputation in Washington as an agency that moves too slowly.

+It should be noted that previous FCC actions to lessen barriers to innovative technology have been commercially successful and resulted in numerous products and services such as Wi-Fi and Bluetooth, technologies in the 60 GHz band, and technology in the 70/80 GHz band.

+2. Above 95 MHz Technology Applications & Progress

+Technology above 95 GHz is being developed and will be ripe for commercial exploitation soon.
+For example, on December 19, 2011 IEEE-USA presented a public seminar at the FCC entitled “Terahertz Technology: The Next Frontier for Radio” with speakers from Sandia National Laboratories, CalTech Jet Propulsion Laboratory and AT&T Labs Research – Shannon Labs.
+This seminar explored the feasibility of new technology above 100 GHz.

-that previous FCC actions to lessen barriers to innovative technology resulted in such as Wi-Fi and Bluetooth, technolog in the 60 GHz band, and technology in the 70/80 GHz band. ,”T Labs Research – Shannon Labsnother unit of IEEE, the Microwave Theory and Techniques Society (MTT) has been publishing a regular journal on terahertz technology, IEEE Transactions on Terahertz Science and Technology, for over 2 years
+Another unit of the IEEE, the Microwave Theory and Techniques Society (MTT) has been publishing a regular journal on terahertz technology, IEEE Transactions on Terahertz Science and Technology, for over 2 years.

 A 2011 technical journal article by several authors from Battelle Memorial Institute described novel technology “to generate and modulate millimeter-wave carrier frequencies between 90 GHz and 100 GHz at data rates in excess of 10 Gb/s”.
 While the article focused on satellite downlinks, the technology has obvious applications for terrestrial links for broadband telecommunications backhaul of a few kilometers where installed fiber optics is not available.